Hōshōryū Tomokatsu: Promotion to yokozuna

-Yokozuna career
+Yokozuna

 2025

 In preparation for the 2025 March tournament, Hōshōryū affirmed his attention to participating in the tournament although he appeared the day before his consecration ceremony at the Sumiyoshi-taisha with a brace on his right elbow, mentioning that he had torn cartilage.
-His Yokozuna debut was rough: he lost in his first bout, gave out three kinboshi (the highest number for a modern Yokozuna debut), and withdrew from the tournament after day 9 due to his elbow injury.
+His Yokozuna debut was rough; he lost in his first bout, gave out three kinboshi (the highest number for a modern Yokozuna debut), and withdrew from the tournament after day 9 due to his elbow injury.
 It was the first time a new yokozuna withdrew from their first tournament at sumo's highest rank since Futahaguro in September 1986.

 Hōshōryū returned at the May 2025 tournament and, despite conceding two more kinboshi, finished runner up (jun-yusho) with his first double-digit win total as a yokozuna, claiming twelve wins including a defeat of ōzeki and yūshō winner Ōnosato on the 15th and final day, spoiling Ōnosato's perfect tournament record (zenshō-yusho) and staining his subsequent promotion as the 75th yokozuna.

 Hōshōryū suffered another poor start in the July 2025 tournament, conceding three gold stars in a row to rank-and-filers Wakamotoharu, Aonishiki and Abi before pulling out on Day 5.
 In withdrawing from the July tournament, Hōshōryū became the third yokozuna in modern sumo history, after Asashio III and Kisenosato, to withdraw twice from their first three tournaments at sumo's highest rank.
 His stablemaster Tatsunami later said that Hōshōryū had a bone crack in his left big toe, and had to be persuaded to pull out of the tournament rather than continue on.
 The stablemaster added that he wanted his yokozuna to be in "perfect shape next time in order to compete for the title."
 He took off the first few days of the summer regional tours, and upon joining the tour was seen wearing a tabi on his left foot.
 He told reporters that he had been experiencing pain in his toe even before the start of the July tournament, not realizing that he had a bone crack.
 He got injured, he said, "because my desire to win the championship was too strong."